-- Fast Forward to the Good Parts – Skip past coursework.you may have already covered.
+- Fast Forward to the Good Parts – Skip past coursework you may have already covered.

-4 Steps to Maximize College Credits for Military Service
+Guide to Maximize College Credits for Military Service

-1. Get Your Joint Services Transcript (JST)
+Step 1.
+Request a Copy of Your Joint Services Transcript

 Before you begin, request a copy of your military Joint Services Transcript.
 This will include information such as:

-- your military course completions
+- Your military course completions

-- military occupations
+- Military occupations

-- college-level test scores
+- College-level test scores

-- other learning experiences
+- Other learning experiences